 She raises bushy eyebrows.
 “Pithily?”

 Darius shrugs.
 “Job.
 Are … Akash and Ila?
 Working?”
-He draws a breath, trying to remember the words of the sentence the way he practiced, trying to sound as though his sanity doesn’t hinge upon the answer.
+He draws a breath, trying to remember the words of the sentence the way he rehearsed, trying to sound as though his sanity doesn’t hinge upon the answer.
 “I want to ask them about something with … people.”

 K. A. Cook is an abrosexual, aromantic, genderless, autistic, queer adult who experiences chronic pain and mental illness.
 Ze writes creative non-fiction, personal essays and novels about the above on the philosophy that if the universe is going to make life interesting, ze may as well make interesting art.
 Ze can be found online at Queer Without Gender and @aroworlds.